-• 2014 - Minnesota Housing's Multifamily Remodel Project.
-We carried out a project for our Multifamily Division to redesign and streamline its application and funding processes - everything from proposal inception through application, selection,
+2014 - Minnesota Housing's Multifamily Remodel Project.
+We carried out a project for our Multifamily Division to redesign and streamline its application and funding processes - everything from proposal inception through application, selection, underwriting, closing, construction management and lease up.
+The purpose of the remodel was to reduce the time it takes a development to move from concept to occupancy.
+A key finding from the Enterprise/ULI report identified complexity,

-11 Enterprise Community Partners and Urban Land Institute's Terwilliger Center for Housing, Bending the Cost Curve on Affordable Rental Development: Understanding the Drivers of Costs (January 2014).
+&lt;sup>13 Enterprise Community Partners and Urban Land Institute's Terwilliger Center for Housing, Bending the Cost Curve on Affordable Rental Development: Understanding the Drivers of Costs (January 2014).

-12 Michael Spotts, Enterprise Community Partner, presentation to the Affordable Housing Investors Council (AHIC), Portland Oregon, October 9, 2014.
+&lt;sup>14 Michael Spotts, Enterprise Community Partner, presentation to the Affordable Housing Investors Council (AHIC), Portland Oregon, October 9, 2014.

-13 The initiative was jointly funded by the McKnight Foundation and Minnesota Housing.
+&lt;sup>15 The initiative was jointly funded by the McKnight Foundation and Minnesota Housing.